AbstractLee/hopper_Kernelcache_symbol/README.md

 # hopper_Kernelcache_symbol

 This is a Hopper Disassembler Python script used to restore kernelcache symbols.
-Modified from the Ghidra kernelcache script available at https://github.com/0x36/ghidra_kernelcache.
+Modified from the [Ghidra kernelcache](https://github.com/0x36/ghidra_kernelcache).
+Requires at the first stage [iometa](https://github.com/Siguza/iometa/) (made by @s1guza)

 ## Usage